Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 How can ocean shipping cost more than air shipping?

 Ocean shipping is not cost effective for smaller shipments.
-The myriad of additional fees and minimum charges are especially significant for smaller packages.
+The myriad of additional fees and minimum charges are especially significant for small cargo.
+For packages, the best option is local post "surface" options.

 What size of shipment is best to ship ocean?